bizhishui/bizhishui.github.io/_posts/2021-06-24-Latex-Chinese-Fonts.md

 ---

 > The purpose of this post is to note the methods of installing Chinese fonts on the Unix system and their use in Latex.
-> This post has mainly referred [xiaoquinNUDT's blog](https://blog.csdn.net/xiaoqu001/article/details/80981338).
+> This post has mainly referred [xiaoquinNUDT's blog](https://blog.csdn.net/xiaoqu001/article/details/80981338) and [Overleaf's online document](https://www.overleaf.com/learn/latex/Chinese).

 ### Install Chinese Fonts
 First you can check what fonts are available in your system with